fadli0029/ros-package-boilerplates/README.md

 - [ ] Minimal ROS package with regular node (2 versions: with/without callback group subscriptions)
 - [ ] Minimal ROS package with generate parameter library from picknick robotics
 - [ ] Minimal ROS package without generate parameter library from picknick robotics
-- [ ] Minimal ROS package with rviz visual tools
+- [ ] Minimal ROS package with rviz visual tools (you'll need to include tf2 and tf2_eigen for this)
 - [ ] Minimal ROS package with common private member variables (like latest_odom_, frame_id_, etc.)
 - [ ] Minimal ROS package with libraries like Eigen, Boost, pcl, your custom header-only library etc.
 - [ ] Minimal launch file for a given configuration of a minimal ROS packages